-In general though, you will want traditional, big band, swing and light pop music for the first half of the reception.
-You will want something light, classic and enjoyable during dinner.
+In general though, you will want traditional, big band, swing or light pop music for the first half of the reception.
+You will want something light and enjoyable during dinner.
 After dinner, you will want to pick the party up a notch by playing something your guests can dance to – whether it be popular pop music, top 40 music, R&B, or group dance music.
-In other words, your reception will have a good mix of styles and ranges, something to please everyone who is attending.
+In other words, your reception should have a good mix of styles and ranges, something to please everyone who is attending.

 As soon as you have confirmed your wedding date, your location and booked your band or DJ, you may want to make a list of events you will need songs for during your wedding and select songs for those events.
 You may also want to make a list of songs to play, songs not to play, and special songs for certain people.